 "The enemy were then rising and passing over Fiske's Hill.
 An officer, mounted on an elegant horse, and with a drawn sword in his hand, was riding backwards and forwards, commanding and urging on the British troops.
 A number of Americans behind a pile of rails raised their guns and fired with deadly effect.
 The officer fell, and the horse took fright, leaped the wall, and ran directly towards those who had killed his rider.
 The enemy discharged their musketry in that direction, but their fire took no effect."- Edmund Foster

 To avoid complete disaster the Regulars rushed onward, leaving their dead and wounded strewn across the landscape.
 Near the Fiske House, some individuals stopped either to enter the home or retrieve water from the well.
 In one intense moment, Acton militiaman James Hayward came face to face with a British Regular exiting the house.
-According to a local legend recorded fifty years later, the British soldier cried out, “You are a dead man,” and Hayward replied, “and so are you!”
-Both fired and fell; The Regular dead, and Hayward mortally wounded.
+According to a local legend recorded fifty years later, the British soldier cried out, “You are a dead man,” and Hayward replied, “and so are you!”.
+Both fired and fell.
+The British soldier was dead, and Hayward was mortally wounded.
 Shortly after the fighting passed, Rebecca Fiske and her family ventured home only to find it in disaster.
-A dead Redcoat lay across the front step while, three horribly wounded men weltered in pools of blood just inside their front door.
+A dead Redcoat lay across the front step, while three horribly wounded men weltered in pools of blood just inside their front door.

 After the battle, the story of Fiske Hill and the bravery of James Hayward became critical aspects of the April 19, 1775 narrative.
 Although many accounts of the action remain speculative, those stories remain prominent in local remembrance.
 During the 19th Century local citizens also erected a monument to Hayward near the supposed well, while the grave of two British soldiers faded into obscurity nearby.